It's long been my experience that what happens on university campuses, is a taster of what is to come ahead.

-Originally established by the 1988 Education Reform Act, it says University staff in the UK are able to "question and test received wisdom and to put forward new ideas and controversial or unpopular opinions without placing themselves in jeopardy of losing their jobs or the privileges they may have".
+"Question and test received wisdom and to put forward new ideas and controversial or unpopular opinions without placing themselves in jeopardy of losing their jobs or the privileges they may have".

-Why are the students protesting?
+Why are the students protesting Kathleen Stock?

 So this is the key bit.
 Most of the reports will lead you to understand that it's because they're denying Stock the right to believe in biological sex.
 A dog whistle itself used by transphobes - transgender people don't want to deny people's sex, they just want to live a happy safe life.

 But the leading reason a bunch of the students are protesting Stock is that she is a trustee of the so-called LGB Alliance.
 Some quick reminders about the group:

 - They believe LGBT clubs should be banned in schools because of ‘predatory gay teachers’ - The Sun